-Joanne doesn’t want to interrupt him so she waits patiently for him to continue.
+Joanne didn’t want to interrupt him, so she waited patiently for him to continue.

-“Actually…” Jacky says after they pass another traffic light.
+“Actually…” Jacky said after they passed another traffic light.
 “I was thinking about Gino and Xiao Qiao.”

 “I thought you were thinking of a way to get back at Caitlin.”

 “I’m not that senseless.
 I have more important things to take care of.”

 “So…how about we not see them for a while?”